 How to avoid installation of malware?

-To keep computers safe and prevent them from being infected with various malicious programs we recommend to download, install, update software and browse the Internet properly (with care).
-It is not recommended to use various third party software downloaders (or installers), shady pages and other similar pages.
-Everything should be downloaded from official and trustworthy websites and using direct download links.
-Furthermore, it is important to update installed software (or operating system) using implemented functions or tools provided by official software developers and not with some unofficial tools.
+To keep computers safe and prevent them from being infected with malicious programs, we recommend that you download, install, update software and browse the Internet with care.
+Do not use third party software downloaders (or installers), dubious sites, or other similar web pages.
+Download from official and trustworthy websites and using direct download links.
+Update installed software (or operating systems) using implemented functions or tools provided by official software developers, and not unofficial tools.
 Do not open attachments that are presented in irrelevant emails received from unknown, suspicious addresses.
-Same applies to web links.
-Emails of this type should be ignored and their contents left unopened.
+The same applies to web links.
+Ignore these emails and leave their contents unopened.
 Do not activate software using 'cracking' tools.
-Many of them are designed to cause downloads and installations of malware.
-Besides, it is not legal to use such programs to bypass software activations.
-One more really important thing is to have a reputable anti-spyware or anti-virus software installed and enabled (always).
-Programs of this type are really helpful when willing to protect computers from various threats.
+Many cause download and installation of malware.
+Furthermore, it is illegal to use these programs to bypass software activation.
+Have reputable anti-spyware or anti-virus software installed and enabled.
+These programs can protect computers from various threats.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.